 Historically, the earlobes have been adorned with precious gems and metals, often to signify the social status of a person.
 Earrings are still popular.
 They add a lot to a stylish outfit when it comes to creating a “look.”
 Some cultures follow traditions of earlobe stretching which involves inserting plugs into holes in the ears.
-The plug size is increased slowly to eventually create a large hole in the earlobe.
+The individual increases the plug size slowly to eventually create a large hole in the earlobe.
 Earlobe repair may be necessary.

 This practice has grown in popularity in mainstream fashion.
-However, earrings and earlobe stretching can damage the earlobe to the point where cosmetic surgery is needed.
+However, earrings and earlobe stretching can damage the earlobe to the point where a person needs cosmetic surgery.
 Dr. George Solomon at the Solomon Cosmetic Center in Clearwater, FL, can repair any type of earlobe disfigurement as well as aesthetic alterations including earlobe size reduction.

 Earlobe repair and reduction can correct tears that may lead to infection and improper healing.
 In most cases, patients who undergo earlobe repair are able to continue wearing pierced earrings after the earlobes heal.

 About the Procedure

-Earlobe Repair and Reduction procedures repair torn and overstretched earlobes, as well as reduce the natural size of the earlobe.
-Patients who have very thin earlobes and wear heavy earrings may find that their earlobes stretch over time.
-Patients with pierced ears are also at risk for having earrings ripped out of the ears causing the lobe to tear.
+Earlobe Repair and Reduction procedures repair torn and overstretched earlobes and reduce the natural size of the earlobe.
+Patients who have thin earlobes and wear heavy earrings may find that their earlobes stretch over time.
+Patients with pierced ears are also at risk for having earrings ripped out causing the lobe to tear.
 While earlobe stretching is popular, some patients change their minds and want to reverse the effects.

-Earlobe Repair surgery is a relatively minor surgery that requires only local anesthesia.
+Earlobe Repair surgery is a relatively minor surgery which requires only local anesthesia.
 The procedure typically requires only about 20 minutes per ear.
-In most cases, tissue does not need to be removed, unless the skin has already begun to heal.
-The earlobe is sutured together, and healing typically takes only about one week.
+In most cases, tissue does not need to be removed unless the skin has already begun to heal.
+Dr. Solomon sutures the earlobe together, and healing typically takes only about one week.

 Earlobes that are naturally elongated benefit from earlobe repair and reduction surgery.
 To perform this surgery, Dr. Solomon removes a triangular piece of tissue from the earlobe.
-The earlobe is then sutured, and healing takes about one week.
+He sutures the lobe and healing takes about one week.

 Candidates for Earlobe Repair & Reduction